Tomkin64/.dotfiles/README.md

 # dotfiles

-my dotfiles on for my Debian machines
+my dotfiles on for my Debian/Ubuntu machines